avinabsingh/smart-healthcare-system/README.md

 ### Admin Dashboard
 ![Admin Dashboard](docs/design/admin-dashboard.png)

-### Appointment Booking
+### Appointment Booking Interface
 ![Appointment Booking](docs/design/appointment-booking.png)

-### Medical Records Management
+### Medical Records Interface
 ![Medical Records](docs/design/medical-records.png)

-The Smart HealthCare Management System follows a layered client-server architecture separating presentation, business logic, and data management layers.
-Role-based dashboards (Admin, Doctor, Patient) ensure clear access control and modular functionality.
-The system design emphasizes scalability, maintainability, and secure handling of medical records and appointment workflows.
+The UI is designed using a role-based dashboard approach to ensure clarity and ease of navigation.
+Each user type (Admin, Doctor, Patient) is provided with a dedicated interface tailored to their responsibilities.
+The design prioritizes usability, accessibility, and intuitive healthcare workflow management.